stemgene/stemgene/README.md

   Consulted for a medical center to predict post-surgery patient care decisions.
 Enhanced data integrity, used a neural network, and achieved an f1-score of 0.93.

 - **[Stock Index Prediction with Time-Series and NLP](https://github.com/stemgene/Predict-Stock-Price-by-LSTM-and-Twitter-Analysis-)**:
-Developed a model predicting US stock index based on social media influence using LSTM for time-series and NLP techniques (LDA, VADAR), with 𝑅2= 0.79 accuracy.
+Developed a model predicting the US stock index based on social media influence using LSTM for time-series and NLP techniques (LDA, VADAR), with 𝑅2= 0.79 accuracy.

 Explore the repository for each project to find detailed code, data, and insights!